-Qatar Airways has now joined the oneworld® airline alliance.
+Qatar Airways is now a member of the oneworld® airline alliance.

-oneworld® is an alliance of the world's leading airlines committed to providing the highest level of service and convenience to frequent international travellers. oneworld airlines include: airberlin, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LAN, Malaysia Airlines, Qantas, Royal Jordanian and S7 Airlines, and around 30 affiliates.
+oneworld® is an alliance of the world's leading airlines committed to providing the highest level of service and convenience to frequent international travellers. oneworld airlines include: Qatar Airways, airberlin, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LAN, Malaysia Airlines, Qantas, Royal Jordanian, S7 Airlines, SriLankan Airlines, TAM Airlines, US Airways and around 30 affiliates.

 oneworld’s frequent flyer benefits

 oneworld member airlines work together to consistently deliver a superior, seamless travel experience, with special privileges and rewards for frequent flyers.

 Privilege Club members can earn Qmiles and Qpoints on oneworld flights and redeem Qmiles for any oneworld flights.

 Privilege Club Silver, Gold and Platinum members get a corresponding matching tier on oneworld that provide enhanced recognition and benefits on any oneworld flight.